hashicorp-forge/terraform-cloud-action/outputs/README.md

 # Outputs action

-A GitHub Action step that fetches outputs from a Terraform Cloud workspace.
+A GitHub Action step that fetches outputs from an HCP Terraform workspace.

 ## Documentation
 ---

 ### Inputs

-- `token` (**Required**): Terraform Cloud API access token
+- `token` (**Required**): HCP Terraform API access token
 - `organization` (**Required**): The organization
 - `workspace` (**Required**): The name of the workspace
-- `hostname` (**Optional**): The hostname (if not using Terraform Cloud) of the Terraform Enterprise instance.
+- `hostname` (**Optional**): The hostname (if not using HCP Terraform) of the Terraform Enterprise instance.
 Defaults to `app.terraform.io`

 ### Outputs

-- `workspace-outputs-json`: A JSON-stringified object containing the outputs fetched from the specified Terraform Cloud workspace.
+- `workspace-outputs-json`: A JSON-stringified object containing the outputs fetched from the specified HCP Terraform workspace.
 Output names will match those found in your workspace.
 Sensitive output values will be redacted from runner logs.

 **Example Output Value**